Willy-Kimura/TrialMaker.Demo/README.md

 ## 🔑 Demo limitations

-TrialMaker includes a demo library that let's any interested developers test its core features.
-Once satisfied, one can go ahead and purchase the [premium](https://gum.co/QQejI) version that removes all limitations, letting you build distributable and production-ready applications.
+TrialMaker's demo library let's any interested developers test its core features.
+Once satisfied, one can go ahead and purchase the [premium](https://gum.co/QQejI) version that removes all limitations, allowing you build distributable and production-ready applications.

 The demo limitations include: